hotactionsock/MimicXI/documentation/patch_notes_rift.md

 ## New Content: Nephalem Rift

-A new endgame challenge is now available.
-Speak with the **Rift Surveyor** in **Xarcabard** to begin.
+A new challenge is now available.
+A mysterious stranger bids you enter a forgotten realm to defeat the horrors within.
+Speak with the **Rift Surveyor** in **Xarcabard** to learn more.

 ---

 ### What is the Rift?

-The Nephalem Rift is a repeatable instanced challenge set within the Walk of Echoes.
-Face increasingly powerful enemies across 10 tiers of difficulty, with higher tiers unlocking as you prove yourself against the ones below.
-Your party enters a fully isolated instance — no interference from other players, no shared spawns.
+The Rift is a repeatable instanced challenge set within the Walk of Echoes.
+Face increasingly powerful enemies across multiple tiers of difficulty, with higher tiers unlocking as you prove yourself against the ones below.
+Climb the ranks and defeat the boss to earn yourself powerful rewards!

 There is no penalty for failure.
 Clear a tier once and it remains available to repeat as many times as you like.